"Back to the roots": Fans react to Siya Kolisi’s family moments in Gqeberha

-- Injured Springboks captain Siya Kolisi shared heartwarming moments on Instagram with his family from his hometown in Gqerbeha
+- Injured Springboks captain Siya Kolisi has captured hearts once again, not on the rugby field, but with heartfelt family moments shared from his hometown of Gqeberha

 - Kolisi is recovering from a neck injury that has kept him out of action, and Jesse Kriel has replaced him as captain